terra-money/docs/docs/migration/migrating-to-terra2.md

 CosmWasm smart contracts will need to be uploaded to the new chain and instantiated.

-In addition to needing to re-deploy smart contracts there are some breaking changes developers should be aware of.
+In addition to needing to re-deploy smart contracts, there are some breaking changes that developers should be aware of.

 ### 1. No UST or other native stablecoins (KRT, SDT, etc).

 Terra 2.0 has removed all native stablecoins.
-Any logic that accepts, queries, or sends stablecoins will need to be removed or updated.
+Any logic that accepts, queries, or sends Terra stablecoins will need to be removed or updated.

-We are working on getting alternative stablecoins on chain as soon as possible.
+Terra developers are working on getting alternative stablecoins on chain as soon as possible.

 ### 2. No stablecoin tax queries to the treasury module.